-You should ask yourself, to what extent do the professional services that you provide to your clients entail a risk of participating in or facilitating money laundering?
+You should ask yourself, to what extent do the professional services that you provide to your clients entail a risk of participating in or facilitating money laundering, terrorist financing or proliferation financing?
 What is the nature of the legal service that you are providing?
 For example, are you assisting in the creation of a corporate structure for an offshore investment?
 Or, by way of contrast, are you providing legal assistance in relation to a specific issue such as the impact of a restrictive covenant upon a potential property transaction?

-Transaction Risk (Regulation 18(2)(b)(iv))
+Transaction Risk (Regulations 18(2)(b)(iv) and 18A(2)(b)(iv))

-Some transactions are inherently more at risk of misuse for money laundering purposes.
+Some transactions are inherently more at risk of misuse for money laundering purposes rather than, say, terrorist financing or proliferation financing.
 You should consider the nature of the transaction or arrangement in relation to which you are being instructed.
 There is for example a distinction to be drawn between advising upon the pension scheme of a local authority as opposed to the creation of a merger between a series of Money Service Bureaus.
 Consider the nature of the transactions and/or business arrangements that you are instructed in relation to in your practice.

-Delivery Channel Risk (Regulation 18(2)(b)(v))
+Delivery Channel Risk (Regulations 18(2)(b)(v) and 18A(2)(b)(v))